Polyester: Uses and applications

 Fabrics woven or knitted from polyester thread or yarn are used extensively in apparel and home furnishings, from shirts and pants to jackets and hats, bed sheets, blankets, upholstered furniture and computer mouse mats.
 Industrial polyester fibers, yarns and ropes are used in car tire reinforcements, fabrics for conveyor belts, safety belts, coated fabrics and plastic reinforcements with high-energy absorption.
-Polyester fiber is used as cushioning and insulating material in pillows, comforters and upholstery padding.
-Polyester fabrics are highly stain-resistant since polyester is a hydrophobic material, making it hard to absorb liquids.
+Polyester fiber is used as cushioning and insulating material in pillows, comforters, stuffed animals and characters, and upholstery padding.
+Polyester fabrics are highly stain-resistant since polyester is a hydrophobic material, and therefore has difficulty absorbing liquids.
 The only class of dyes which can be used to alter the color of polyester fabric are what are known as disperse dyes.

 Polyesters are also used to make bottles, films, tarpaulin, sails (Dacron), canoes, liquid crystal displays, holograms, filters, dielectric film for capacitors, film insulation for wire and insulating tapes.
 Polyesters are widely used as a finish on high-quality wood products such as guitars, pianos, and vehicle/yacht interiors.
 Thixotropic properties of spray-applicable polyesters make them ideal for use on open-grain timbers, as they can quickly fill wood grain, with a high-build film thickness per coat.

 It can be used for fashionable dresses, but it is most admired for its ability to resist wrinkling and shrinking while washing the product.
 Its toughness makes it a frequent choice for children's wear.
 Polyester is often blended with other fibres like cotton to get the desirable properties of both materials.

 Cured polyesters can be sanded and polished to a high-gloss, durable finish.

 Production

-Basics
+Polyester is typically produced through a process known as polymerization.
+For polyethylene terephthalate (PET), the production process involves the chemical reaction between two primary raw materials: purified terephthalic acid (PTA) or dimethyl terephthalate (DMT) and monoethylene glycol (MEG).

+The production process includes the following steps: